 Another concern that Sze repeatedly returns to is time, as explored in Still Life with Desk and Calendar Series (both 2013–5).
-Still Life with Desk is a mixed-media sculpture that seems to have been frozen in a moment of disintegration; an intricate wire structure acts as a desk over which the artist has placed office-related objects including photographs, stationery, takeaway coffee cups, bottled water and potted plants.
-Some objects have spilled onto the floor, while more appear ready to follow.
-The spillage on the ground also includes silkscreen prints of newspaper front pages that, while all dated January 1, 2014, were each issued in a different location in a different time zone.
+Still Life with Desk is a mixed-media sculpture that seems to have been frozen in a moment of disintegration.
+In it, an intricate wire structure acts as a desk over which the artist has placed office supplies and related found objects including photographs, stationery, takeaway coffee cups, bottled water and potted plants.
+Some objects spill onto the floor, while more appearing ready to follow.
+The spillage on the ground also includes silkscreen prints of newspaper front pages that, while sharing the date January 1, 2014, were each issued in a different location in a different time zone.
 In a further attempt to mark various moments in time, Sze replaces the photographs in the prints with pictures of the night sky.

 Similarly centred on the passage of time, Calendar Series saw Sze collect 90 front pages of The New York Times.
 The artists again swapped out the newspaper's photographs, this time for images of nature such as the ocean or a snowscape.
 Discussing the work in an interview with Ocula Magazine in 2015, Sze recalled the questions that arose while working with time: 'How do you measure either space or time through materials or objects?
 What is our behaviour in doing that? ...
 How do we mark time not only physically, but emotionally or psychologically?'

 Calendar Series—originally conceived for an exhibition at Philadelphia's Fabric Workshop and Museum in 2014—later developed an unexpected political dimension, beginning with its acceptance for the 1st Asian Biennial and the 5th Guangzhou Triennial (both 2015) in China.
 When Chinese authorities requested Sze remove parts of the newspaper that referenced China, the artist responded by painting over them with black acrylic.